Bloody peritoneal dialysate (hemoperitoneum)

 - Wake Forest University Medical Center

 Bloody peritoneal dialysate (hemoperitoneum) in the peritoneal dialysis patient is an uncommon occurrence.
 The etiology, diagnosis, and treatment of this problem will be reviewed here.
 Other abdominal disorders in dialysis patients, including abnormalities requiring immediate surgical therapy, are discussed separately.
-(See "Gastrointestinal disease in dialysis patients".)
+(See "Unique aspects of gastrointestinal disease in dialysis patients".)

 ETIOLOGY AND EPIDEMIOLOGY